-As for every investment of the Sustainable Ocean Fund (SOF) (11 at the end of 2021), a detailed ESG due diligence was undertaken prior to the Martec investment in Costa Rica, leading to the design of an ESAP to address the ESG performance gaps that were identified.
+As for every investment of the Sustainable Ocean Strategy, a detailed ESG due diligence was undertaken prior to the Martec investment in Costa Rica, leading to the design of an ESAP to address the ESG performance gaps that were identified.

 Martec is a well-established seafood business, comprising a fully integrated snapper aquaculture operation, a wild capture division (sourcing fish from artisanal fishers) and a processing plant to add value to the fish produced or sourced.
 Aiming at becoming a regional leader in the sustainable seafood sector, Martec already had substantial ESG risks management measures in place, but the SOF due diligence lead to the design of an ambitious ESAP, which was approved by Martec and included in the investment contract.
-The ESAP aims at supporting the implementation of a set of improvements, as well as monitoring the company's performance on management, or sector specific items, such as the achievement of sustainable aquaculture certifications or to the implementation of improvement in the fisheries they are sourcing from, aiming at the Marine Stewardship Council (MSC) certification.
+The ESAP aims at supporting the implementation of a set of improvements, as well as monitoring the company's performance on management of priority risks.
+Items included in the Martec's ESAP covers transversal topics, such as the reinforcement of human resources or social and environmental risks management, or sector specific items, such as the achievement of sustainable aquaculture certifications or to the implementation of improvement in the fisheries they are sourcing from, aiming at the Marine Stewardship Council (MSC) certification.
 Another priority in the ESAP was pollution control and, specifically, performance of their wastewater treatment facilities which are expected to operate in accordance with the World Bank EHS guidelines.